iivanoo/covid-apps-observer/data/data_us/reports/resources/com.genesishealth.android.gens.carenow___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.genesishealth.android.gens.carenow 5 reviews"/>
 </p>

+> This was was so much faster than waiting in the office, when its something small.
+I was done from check in to exit in minutes!<br> :date: __2020-12-30 16:33:24__

 > Great<br> :date: __2020-12-04 16:33:33__

 > I've used for multiple appointments.
 Very little, if any, issues.<br> :date: __2020-11-21 19:37:53__